manavisrani07/ConvoContext/README.md

 ## How It Works

-ConvoConnect combines the power of language models and file parsing to answer questions based on provided context.
+ConvoContext combines the power of language models and file parsing to answer questions based on provided context.
 It currently supports PDF, DOCX, PPTX, and plain text file formats.

-**ConvoConnect is still a work in progress**, and further developments are planned to expand its capabilities and enhance its performance.
+**ConvoContext is still a work in progress**, and further developments are planned to expand its capabilities and enhance its performance.
 This project represents a minor step in the journey of mine and aims to provide a foundation for future improvements.

 ## Usage